laro/Cilia/5 Comparison/00 Index.md

 permalink: /comparison/
 ---

-## Comparing Cilia to Other Languages
+## Syntax Comparison of Cilia with Other Languages

 The comparison on the following pages aims to show the exact equivalent of the [Cilia code](/comparison/cilia/#by-example).